hou80houzhu/brightjs/README.md

 ##What is in

-There are two samples and brooder core library in the master branch. the documentation site is in the gh-pages branch.the documentation site is a sample too.
+There are two samples,brooder core library and an chrome    extenstion(builded only for brooder) in the master branch. the documentation site is in the gh-pages branch.the documentation site is a sample too.

 ##How to run the samples